 Could Churches Return?

 There is hope.
 Without turning back to a visible and rigorous commitment to the Bible, churches will continue to lead the way in moral decline, giving credence to all kinds of errant and ungodly ideas.
-Why are some churches, for instance, on the vanguard for homosexuality when the Bible clearly places homosexuals outside of His people?
-Homosexuals are to be loved, also a biblical truth, but repentance is necessary for homosexuals to be accepted into the visible body of Christ.
+Why are some churches, for instance, on the vanguard for what the Bible describes as sinful sexual orientation and practice and places all such persons in those categories outside of His people?
+All people, no matter what their orientation, are to be loved, also a biblical truth, but repentance is necessary for any person to be accepted into the visible body of Christ.
 Only people without the word of God as its guide can miss this easily discernible message.

 I do mean it when I say that there can be a return to the Bible in any professing church.
 Even if pastors struggle with its claims, emphasizing that people need to hear it and talk about it and hold it in their hands to study it can be a step in the right direction.
 But leaders must get over their embarrassment concerning the Bible.
 As with many important reforms, leaders can make a difference.
 Suppose a leader humbled himself before God on this important issue.
 What would happen?
 Who would follow?
 Could God possibly be unhappy when a leader becomes this humble, seeking to obey God through His revealed word?
 And can God not help him to become the man of the Bible God calls leaders to be if only he will seek the truth in the right place and the right way?